sboesebeck/morphium/docs/quarkus-extension.md

 </dependency>
 ```

-In the Morphium reactor, `${project.version}` currently resolves to `6.3.0-SNAPSHOT`.
+In the Morphium reactor, `${project.version}` resolves to whatever version the reactor is
-This module follows Morphium's regular release versioning; there is no separate version
+currently on (see the root `pom.xml`).
+This module follows Morphium's regular release
+versioning; there is no separate version line to track — building the reactor
-line to track — building the reactor (`mvn -pl quarkus-morphium -am verify`) builds this
+(`mvn -pl quarkus-morphium -am verify`) builds this extension against the exact Morphium
-extension against the exact Morphium core version in the same build.
+core version in the same build.

 ## Configuration Reference